jmatsu/notify-job-summary/README.md

 - 2. Configure this action in your workflows.
 - 3. That's it.

-*Please ask Slack team about how to create webhooks and/or which parameters are customizable by spec.*
+*Please ask Slack team about how to create webhooks*

 # Usage